-The beacon shall be provided with an RLS indicator designed to advise the user when a Type 1 RLS message has been received by the RLSP and the beacon has received a Type 1 Return Link Message (RLM).
+The beacon shall be provided with an RLS indicator designed to advise the user when a Type 1 RLS or RLS Test has been received by the RLSP and the beacon has received a Type 1 Return Link Message (RLM) or Test Return Link Message (Test RLM) respectively.
 The RLS Indicator shall:

-- a) be readily visible to the user when the beacon is operated in all its normal operational configurations as declared by the manufacturer; - b) be clearly visible to the user in direct sunlight; - c) provide a distinct unique indication; - d) remain inactive at all times when the beacon message is encoded with any protocol other than the RLS Location Protocol; - e) within 5 seconds of the beacon transmitting an initial RLS request, commence indication of an RLS request until either a valid RLM Type 1 message is received, or the beacon is deactivated, or the beacon battery is expired;

-- f) within 5 seconds of the beacon receiving a valid RLM Type 1 message acknowledgement, commence a distinct indication until either the beacon is deactivated or the beacon battery is expired; and - g) only provide the indication of receipt of an RLS request acknowledgment when the received RLM Type 1 message contains the unique 15 Hex ID programmed into that beacon and the beacon has validated that this matches its own 15 Hex ID.
+- a) be readily visible to the user when the beacon is operated in all its normal operational configurations as declared by the manufacturer; - b) be clearly visible to the user in direct sunlight; - c) provide a distinct unique indication; - d) remain inactive at all times when the beacon message is encoded with any protocol other than the RLS Location Protocol or RLS Location Test Protocol; - e) within 5 seconds of the beacon transmitting an initial RLS request through the RLS Location Protocol or RLS Location Test Protocol, commence indication of an RLS request until either a valid RLM Type 1 or Test RLM message respectively is received, or the beacon is deactivated, or the beacon battery is expired; - f) within 5 seconds of the beacon receiving a valid RLM Type 1 or Test RLM message acknowledgement, commence a distinct indication until either the beacon is deactivated or the beacon battery is expired; and - g) only provide the indication of receipt of an RLS request acknowledgment when the received RLM Type 1 or Test RLM message contains the unique 15 Hex ID programmed into that beacon and the beacon has validated that this matches its own 15 Hex ID.